 The fact that the company is accepting cryptocurrency payments only means the company's main audience is cryptocurrency and blockchain community as well as core cryptocurrency audience and fans.
 Head of HTC’s blockchain initiative Phil Chen told news outlet SCMP that the company has had to "recreate and overcome many processes internally" and find new distributors in order to achieve the goal of only accepting cryptocurrencies as a form of payment for the phone.

 In Exodus, the company is targeting at making a device that will make cryptocurrency much more easier and secure to use.
-The primary focus is security of phone to allow secure storage of cryptocurrency and transactions.
+The company’s primary focus is, in this case, on the security of phone to allow for as secure storage of supported cryptocurrencies and as efficient transactions as possible.
 For instance, it contains a secure enclave where the owner can store cryptocurrency keys.
 The secure enclave according to the description is built onto the phone's chip and protected from the Android operating system.

 The enclave uses technology made by SoftBank's Arm Holdings to keep a customer's cryptocurrency safe.
 HTC's decentralized chief officer Phil Chen told CNBC that the enclave works like "a micro OS that runs in parallel with Android."
 The company built its own cryptocurrency wallet called Zion to make the phone work as a hardware cryptocurrency wallet.
 Of course, many recognize that a hardware cryptocurrency wallet beats all other types of wallets in matters relating to securing of crypto.